Mission & Goals

 Our work is carried out by staff, participation of advisory groups and partners, communication and information systems, and projects funded through our grants programs—all with support from USDA’s National Institute of Food and Agriculture.
 Our strategic plan, developed with input from our advisory council and steering committee, guides the work of the IPM Center.

 - We protect food supplies and communities.
-We stay in touch with people's needs, funding projects that target the most important pest problems and making science-based information available to everyone who contends with pests.
-Since we began in 2000, we've disbursed more than 220 grants totaling nearly $7.4 million for projects that focus on important pest problems—projects that benefit economic, environmental, and human health in the Northeast.
+We stay in touch with people’s needs, funding projects that target the most important pest problems and making science-based information available to everyone who contends with pests.
+Each year we fund about a dozen projects that focus on important pest problems—projects that benefit economic, environmental, and human health in the Northeast.

 - We engage partners.
 Our Center serves as a hub where growers, scientists, consumers, government agencies, businesses, and environmental organizations—partnerships that serve the real-world needs of people in the Northeast—work together to find least-risk solutions to pest and pesticide problems.